Advice for Small Crews

 News Story

-If you are a crew of five or less people, including participants and actors, you count as a small crew and the procedure for filming in London is quite straightforward.
+If you are a crew of five or fewer people, including participants and actors, you count as a small crew and the procedure for filming in London is quite straightforward.

 Informing Boroughs